bparanj/crystal/computer/components/capacitor.md

+Capacitors:
+1. Store electrical energy directly as an electric field.
+2. Do not involve any chemical reactions.
+3. Can charge and discharge very quickly.
+4. Typically store less energy than batteries of similar size.

+Batteries:
+1. Store energy in chemical form.
+2. Release energy through chemical reactions.
+3. Typically charge and discharge more slowly than capacitors.
+4. Can store more energy than capacitors of similar size.

+The correct statement about capacitors would be:

+"A capacitor stores electrical energy as an electric field and can release it as electrical energy later."

+This storage occurs between two conductive plates separated by an insulating material (dielectric).
+When a voltage is applied, positive charge accumulates on one plate and negative charge on the other, creating an electric field.
+This field represents the stored energy, which can be released when the capacitor is discharged.

+Would you like me to explain more about how capacitors work or clarify any other aspects of energy storage in electronic components?

 A capacitor is a passive electronic component that stores electrical energy in an electric field.
 It consists of two conductive plates separated by an insulating material called a dielectric.
 Here's why capacitors are needed and when to use them:

 1. Energy storage: Capacitors can store and release electrical energy quickly.
 They are used in power supplies, flash units in cameras, and backup power systems.